AugmenTab/coinroll-python/README.md

 ## Requirements

 Software that needs to be installed.
-Docker, docker-compose, pipenv.
+Python, Docker, docker-compose, pipenv.

 Required accounts for the API.